-By Daniel De La Torre
+By Daniel De la Torre

-East Los Angeles College’s Athletic Department presented the 10th Annual Scholar-Athlete comedy show this past Sunday, hosted by comedian Rudy Moreno.
+ELAC Athletics Department presented the 10th Annual Scholar-Athlete comedy show this past Sunday, hosted by comedian Rudy Moreno.

 As the guests arrived for the show, a live jazz band serenaded the crowd.
 After starting the show 25 minutes late, the audience soon forgot about the delay when the comedians began their performance.
-Luckily the wait didn’t draw any grumbling among the audience.
+Luckily the wait didn’t start any grumbling among the audience.

-The show ran for about two and a half hours and it was non-stop laughter.
+The show ran for about two and half hours and it was non-stop laughter.
 It was just as good as any other comedy club.
 The material was even more amusing because they incorporated East Los Angeles and all the stereotypes that come with it.

 The comedians put on a spectacular show and made the $25 entrance fee well worth it.
 It was a rare occasion that someone could say they had a fun time at school and actually mean it.
-Next year’s comedy show is a definite must-see.
+Next years comedy show is a definite must-see.